AkiraList/R7/README.md

 -  **Step Five:** Install the packages in package.json with `npm i`;

 -  **Step Six:** Create a bot application and copy its token and paste into `example-config.json` and rename it to `config.json` as well as modifying other settings to your liking ***EXCEPT*** Interval.
 This is for your and discords api protection.
-(5-10 minute waits is worth it in the long run... trust me.)
+(30 minute waits are worth it in the long run... trust me.)

 -  **Step Seven:** Make sure you set your bot to **PRIVATE** in the Discord Developer bot settings and enable both intent swithches (Just for the `members` command to show correctly);
 ![Private](./assets/PRIVATE.png)